MikeHughesKent/PyFibreBundle/docs/source/core.rst

    imgRecon = pybundle.recon_tri_interp(img, calib)

-This returns a 2D numpy array of size ``(gridSize, gridSize)`` containing the image with the core pattern removed.
+This returns a 2D/3D numpy array of size ``(gridSize, gridSize, colour channels)`` containing the image with the core pattern removed.

 For all optional parameters refer to the :doc:`function reference<functions>` for ``calib_tri_interp`` and ``recon_tri_interp``.